renyuanz/leonids/_posts/2014-06-14-elasticsearch-client-programming-python.md

    ![](/img/Available-Software-PyDev.png)
 6. Click on the Finish button.
 Note the button in this illustration is greyed out since I have already installed the PyDev plug-in on my system, but for first installations the

-To add the Elasticsearch client library for Python on either Linux, Windows or Mac OS, simply run pip as follows
+To add the Elasticsearch client library for Python on either Linux, Windows or Mac OS, simply run pip as follows:

 {% highlight bash %}
 pip install Elasticsearch